DARPA-ASKEM/terarium/testing/manual/pyciemss-calibrate.md

 2. Create, or open, project named `QA [Your Name]`

 ### 2. Model setup
-1. Use/upload a model from [google drive](https://drive.google.com/drive/folders/1hjxiggCkBCofjCQgf9gXZEHBLkBqaVwe)
+1. Use/upload a model from [Google Drive](https://drive.google.com/drive/folders/1hjxiggCkBCofjCQgf9gXZEHBLkBqaVwe)
 2. Connect the model to a Model Configuration operation, create a configuration
 3. Ensure that the model parameters (e.g. beta, gamma) have distribution ranges
 4. Connect the model-configuration to a Calibrate-PyCIEMSS operation
-5. Use/upload a dataset from [gogole drive](https://drive.google.com/drive/folders/1hjxiggCkBCofjCQgf9gXZEHBLkBqaVwe)
+5. Use/upload a dataset from [Google Drive](https://drive.google.com/drive/folders/1hjxiggCkBCofjCQgf9gXZEHBLkBqaVwe)
 6. Connect the dataset to Calibrate-PyCIEMSS